tapsevarg/1st-Semester/README.md

 Session 6: I changed my folder nomenclature from assignments to sessions.
 I didn't like using similar words of assignments and activities.
 I went ahead and changed all of my previous activities to use functions for inputs, processing, and output.
 I've gotten more comfortable with functions as a result.
 Hopefully that will benefit me in the future.

+Session 7: I created a new activity 5 starting with Flowgorithm.
+Afterwards, I cleaned up the Flowgorithm Python code.
+I also updated my age converter to include if/else functionality.
+I'm barely keeping my head above water, in my opinion.
+Flowgorithm is a pain, nothing new there.
+I had found writing code in Python less painful, but I spent numerous hours tracking down little mistakes for my age converter.
+I haven't put all the dots together yet and hopefully that happens sooner than later.